 They call it ‘the land of smiles’ for a good reason.
 With some of the most dramatic scenery, affordable lifestyle options and varied landscapes in the world, you and the local people won’t stop grinning.
-It’s not just the beauty and ease that pull people towards life there but also the opportunity to teach, explore and eat amazing food, all on a low budget.
+It’s not just the beauty and ease that pull people towards life there but also the opportunity to teach, explore and eat amazing food, or retire all on a low budget.

 Moving to Thailand to chase a life of white-sand beaches and relaxation is on the list for many expats.
 In fact, more than 200,000 foreign workers call this South-East Asian country home, so let’s explore how expensive Thailand is, and how much money you’ll need to earn to live comfortably there.